Unmissable Things to Do in Guanajuato, Mexico

 Guanajuato is a popular place for weekend getaways for Mexicans so try to avoid visiting at the weekends, especially long weekends or on holidays and festivals such as Easter or Christmas as accommodation will book up fast and prices can triple.

-We visited at the end of May and we were very lucky with the weather.
-It was hot during the day, cool at night and the skies were generally clear.
+I’ve visited Guanajuato twice now, both times in May and we were very lucky with the weather.
+It was hot (on the last visit unbearably so) during the day, cool at night and the skies were generally clear.

 Guanajuato is located in Guanajuato State in Central Mexico, 4.5 hrs northwest of Mexico City.